Earned Media Value: It’s Not The Right Metric for Measurement

 Advertising equivalent value is an earned media metric that attempts to quantify the value of PR by comparing it to what you would spend in advertising.
 The methodology is basic.
 You calculate what you would spend on paid media to reach the same audience that you have with your earned media coverage.
 This cost is then used as the value of the earned media.

-For example, let’s say that you get a mention in The New York Times, and the ad rate for a full-page ad in the paper is $250,00.
-You would assign a value of $250,000 to the earned media mention.
+For example, let’s say you get a mention in The New York Times, and the ad rate for a full-page ad in the paper is $250,00.
+So you would assign a value of $250,000 to the earned media mention.

 Industry pros have heavily criticized the metric for years, and it’s not used as much as it used to be.
 Although some still use their “go-to” earned media metrics, I would not recommend it for many reasons I’ll explain later.
 Many proponents of Advertising Equivalent Value have shifted towards Earned Media Value (EMV).